ipython/ipython/docs/source/sphinxext.rst

       Used to indicate that the relevant code block does not have IPython prompts.

-   .. rst:directive:option:: okexcept
+   .. rst:directive:option:: okexcept [no_traceback]

       Allow the code block to raise an exception.
+When the `no_traceback` argument is given, only the exception without the traceback will be printed.

    .. rst:directive:option:: okwarning